 Health Coaching is a booming field that shows no signs of slowing down.
 If you’re thinking about embarking on the journey of becoming a health coach, then hopefully this guide helps you along the way.

 Before taking the leap, ask yourself these questions

 - Are you passionate about nutrition, health, and wellness?
 It’s not enough to like it.
-You have to love it.
-Maybe be borderline obsessed with it.
-You must have a passion and curiosity about these three things in order to be a successful Health Coach.
+You have to love nutrition, health, and well, and be borderline obsessed with it.
+You need a passion and curiosity about these three things to be a successful Health Coach.

 - Are you willing to do the work?
-Most Health Coaches become entrepreneurs, opening their own practices, hosting corporate wellness seminars, launching their own healthy food companies or restaurants, running retreats or writing books and cookbooks.
-Becoming an entrepreneur is no easy feat, and no matter what direction you take it, you’re going to have to put in a little blood, sweat, and tears to launch and run a successful business.
-(Which is why you MUST have passion).
+Most Health Coaches become entrepreneurs, open their own practices, host corporate wellness seminars, launch their own healthy food companies or restaurants, and/or run retreats or writing books and cookbooks.
+Becoming an entrepreneur is no easy feat, and no matter what direction you take it, you’re going to have to put in some blood, sweat, and tears to launch and run a successful business, which is why you MUST have passion!